kubczakn/Tic-Tac/README.md

 # Tic-Tac
-Simple tic-tac-toe game written in C++
+Simple tic-tac-toe game written in C++.
+Play against a human or A.I opponent.